diffusioncon/Launchpad/README.md

 Submissions are made using your team's repo under the DiffusionCon organisation (this one).
 In order to get a repo, just register your submission on devpost [here](https://diffusion2019.devpost.com/) and **make sure at least one team member has their GitHub profile linked.** Your team repo will then be created for you, and you will have full access.

-You can choose to work in a repo elsewhere (e.g. under your own GitHub user) provided you pull the latest version into your team's repo for judging.
+You can choose to work in a repo elsewhere (e.g. under your own GitHub user) provided you pull the latest version into your team's repo for judging. **Make sure whatever code you have is committed to your official repo by 14:00 on Sunday.
+You may continue editing until the deadline, as long as some of your code is in by 14:00.**

 ### Protocol Glossary